cessen/tenthash/docs/design_rationale.md

 2. Easy to port to a variety of hardware architectures.
 3. Reasonably performant.

-Rather than rolling my own bespoke mixing function from scratch, I took the mixing function from [Skein's](https://en.wikipedia.org/wiki/Skein_%28hash_function%29) 256-bit variant.
-It meets all of the above criteria, both quality-related and otherwise.
-Here it is in pseudo code:
+Rather than rolling my own bespoke mixing function from scratch, I started with the mixing function from [Skein's](https://en.wikipedia.org/wiki/Skein_%28hash_function%29) 256-bit variant, which already meets all of the above criteria:

 ```
 ROTATIONS = [